oscdoctest/Qi-Docs/docs/Qi_Types.rst

   public class Simple
   {
-      [QiMember(IsKey = true, Order = 0)]
+      [SdsMember(IsKey = true, Order = 0)]
       public DateTime Time { get; set; }
       public State State { get; set; }
       public Double Measurement { get; set; }
   }

-  QiType simpleType = QiTypeBuilder.CreateQiType<Simple>();
+  SdsType simpleType = SdsTypeBuilder.CreateSdsType<Simple>();
   simpleType.Id = "Simple";
   simpleType.Name = "Simple";
   simpleType.Description = "Basic sample type";

-QiTypeBuilder recognizes the ``System.ComponentModel.DataAnnotations.KeyAttribute`` and its own ``OSIsoft.Qi.QiMemberAttribute``.
-When using the QiMemberAttribute to specify the Primary Index, set the IsKey to true.
+SdsTypeBuilder recognizes the ``System.ComponentModel.DataAnnotations.KeyAttribute`` and its own ``OSIsoft.Sds.SdsMemberAttribute``.
+When using the SdsMemberAttribute to specify the Primary Index, set the IsKey to true.

 The type is created with the following parameters.
-QiTypeBuilder automatically generates unique identifiers.
+SdsTypeBuilder automatically generates unique identifiers.
 Note that the following table contains only a partial list of fields.